radiospiel/pipe2me/README.md

     # stop the web process
     monit -c monitrc stop web

-    # start a replacement web process
+    # start a web process for developer mode.
+This is expected to run on port 8888
     bundle exec shotgun -p 8888

 ### Licensing issues with your contributions